A quiescent galaxy in a gas-rich cosmic web node at z~3: Analysis of the CGM and environment

-The gas velocity dispersion measured from the H$\alpha$ line \emph{within} the Red Potato galaxy is around 200 km/s, which is two or three times the typical values measured from SFGs at similar masses and redshifts \citep{Simons2017,Danhaive2025,Wisnioski2025}, and no significant velocity gradient is found across the galaxy.
-This indicates the presence of dispersion-dominated gas in the Red Potato galaxy.
-In other words, the Red Potato appears to be a dispersion-dominated system according to the the H$\alpha$ kinematics, whereas some other high-redshift quiescent galaxies are found to be rotation-dominated (e.g., \citealt{DEugenio2024}).
+We also analyzed the gas kinematics by extracting 1D emission line spectra from regions in and around the galaxy, which are presented in Appendix \ref{sec:appendix_1dspec}.
+Analysis of the H$\alpha$ within the galaxy suggested a gas velocity dispersion of around 200 km/s, which is two to three times the typical values measured from SFGs at similar masses and redshifts \citep{Simons2017,Danhaive2025,Wisnioski2025}, with no significant velocity gradient.
+This indicates that the Red Potato is a dispersion-dominated system.
+In addition, the H$\alpha$ line profile measured from a region around the galaxy appears broad and complex, which we discuss further in Sect.\ \ref{sec:discussion}.

-The Ly$\alpha$ line profiles are also shown in the bottom panels of Fig.~\ref{fig:halpha_lya_1dspec} for reference.
-They are extracted from spatial regions four times wider than the NIRSpec slit area to ensure sufficient signal-to-noise.
-However, we note that a quantitative comparison between the Ly$\alpha$ and H$\alpha$ lines cannot be performed within these apertures, which are still not large enough to mitigate the impacts of seeing and possible local resonant scattering on the Ly$\alpha$.